Carnival in Croatia, Slovenia & Macedonia February

 Sarajevo Film Festival August

-As folk recover from Christmas and New Year celebrations, the winter cold sets in.
-If you can’t beat it, better to embrace it by hitting the snow-covered mountains for white days and cosy nights.
+As everyone recovers from New Year celebrations, the Orthodox community prepare for Christmas.
+If you can’t beat the cold, it's better to embrace it by hitting the snow-covered mountains for white days and cosy nights.

 Küstendorf Film & Music Festival, Serbia

-Created and curated by director Emir Kusturica, this international indie-fest in the town of Drvengrad, near Zlatibor mountain, eschews traditional red-carpet glitz for oddball inclusions vying for the ‘Golden Egg’ prize.
+Created and curated by director Emir Kusturica, this international indie-fest in the town of Drvengrad, near Tara National Park, eschews traditional red-carpet glitz for oddball inclusions vying for the ‘Golden Egg’ prize.

 Vevčani Carnival, Macedonia